top of page

 Can I receive credits for attending?

-How do I get to Guadalajara?
+How do I get to Venice and depart from Umbria?

 A laptop or a tablet computer is recommended for the design charrettes.
 Additionally, a sketchbook, notebook, pens and sketching and/or painting supplies.